leeprasath/Use-Deep-Learning-to-Clone-Driving-Behavior/README.md

  Epoch 00005: loss improved from 0.03885 to 0.03676, saving model to model.h5

-The final video is archived in the github repo

 The final video is archived in the same github repo